jairocket/budget/README.md

 #### Financial Occurrence

 - Refer to anything that can have an impact on your personal finances;
-- Should have a `title` with at least three characters;
+- Should have a `title` with min of 3 and max of 45 characters;
 - Can have a short `description` with maximum of 256 characters;
     - If `description` is not informed, it should be stored as an empty string;
 - Should have a `value`;